yellowbean/cloanda/README.md

 ### Bugs
-Please drop an eamil to always.zhang@gmail.com
+Please drop an email to always.zhang@gmail.com

 ## License & Legal

-* No quality garantee for any functionality or effectiveness or correct mapping of OANDA API.
+* No quality guarantee for any functionality or effectiveness or correct mapping of OANDA API.
-* Any user shall use this library by his/her own descrpency and responsible for any lossed caused by this library.
+* Any user shall use this library by his/her own discretion and be responsible for any losses caused by this library.
 * Copyright © 2015/2016 Xiaoyu
 * Distributed under the Eclipse Public License either version 1.0 or any later version.